-612.4 Anchorage of used mobile units and manufactured homes: When used mobile units or used manufactured homes are being installed or relocated and the manufacturer's original installation instructions are not available the anchoring system, including ground anchors, shall be designed by a professional engineer or architect or shall be as follows:
+620.4.
+Used mobile/manufactured homes: When used manufactured homes or used mobile homes are being installed or relocated and the manufacturer's original installation instructions are not available, installations complying with the applicable portions of NCSBCS/ANSI A225.1 listed in Appendix A shall be accepted as meeting the USBC.